patrickhammond/AndroidCodingChallenge-RottenTomatoes/README.md

 - It would be nice for the ViewHolder to be more tightly bound to a view...lost 10 min because I was still referencing an old view

 Follow ups:
-- Parceler had issues during the compile process tonight.
-Need to figure that out and use @Parcel instead of Serializable
 - Landscape detail fragment has a scroll view, portrait did not.
 Ran into some weird ClassCastExceptions on rotate.
+Not sure why...

 Don't follow this pattern:
 - The otherwise unmanged image cache living in the application scope is a bad idea!